ivanperez-keera/dunai/README.md

 [new game](https://github.com/keera-studios/pang-a-lambda), in honor of Paul Hudak, has been designed to work best with this library.

-Dunai uses monad transformers.
-The syntax and behaviour are still experimental.
-If something breaks/sounds strange, please open an issue.

 # Performance

 Performance is ok, simpler games will be playable without further